robz/reasonml.github.io/docs/overview.md

 ## Modules

-Modules are a way to group things.
+Modules are a way to group types and values.
 Each Reason file implicitly creates a module of the same name.
-Modules can be nested.
+Each `type` definition and `let` binding in a module automatically becomes a "member" of that module which can be accessed by other modules.
+Modules can also be nested using the `module` keyword.

 Feature                         | Example
 --------------------------------|----------
 Module creation                 | `module Foo = { let bar = 10; };`
-Module access                   | `Foo.bar;`
+Module member access            | `Foo.bar;`
 Module types                    | `module type Foo = { let bar: int; };`

 ## Functors